gogins/csound-webserver-opcodes/README.md

 In order for user-defined code to call back into Csound, include the `csound.js` script that defines the Csound proxy in the body of your Web page.
+You can include it as a script tag, either loaded from the filesystem, or included directly in the Web page's code.

 Please note, the Web page can call back into Csound, but Csound cannot call directly into the Web page.
 This may change in future versions of the WebKit